-The fact is, deals during this highly desirable time are non-existent while prices skyrocket and availability plummets.
+The fact is, deals during this highly desirable time are non-existent and prices skyrocket while availability plummets.
 But you still have options.
-Follow the complete guide of where to stay for oktoberfest to find the best accommodations for you.
+Here is the complete guide of where to stay for Oktoberfest.

 When to Book Accommodations for Oktoberfest

-Everyone tells you to book a hotel in Munich as soon as possible.
-And that really is the best advice.
-Where to book and how exact your request is will determine how early that search should be.
+Book your accommodations in Munich as soon as possible.
+Where to book and your flexibility on location and price will determine how easy the search will be.

-Opening weekend is one of the most popular times to go, so hotels book out quickly.
+Note that opening weekend is one of the most popular times to go, with hotels booking out quickly.
 Try to book during the second week, or during any weekdays to give you more options.

-That said, take note that a lot can change in a year.
-While many reservations require a non-refundable deposit, there will be cancellations throughout the year.
+All that said, a lot can change in a year.
+While many reservations require a non-refundable deposit, there will be cancellations leading up to the event.
 If you have your heart set on a particular location, put your name on a waiting list and check in occasionally to see if anything has opened up.
 Also realize that prices keep going up the closer it is to the festival.

 Best Hotels for Oktoberfest